marxin/texi2rst-generated/sphinx/gfortran/interoperability-with-c.rst

   interoperability-with-c/derived-types-and-struct
   interoperability-with-c/interoperable-global-variables
   interoperability-with-c/interoperable-subroutines-and-functions
-  interoperability-with-c/working-with-pointers
+  interoperability-with-c/working-with-c-pointers
   interoperability-with-c/further-interoperability-of-fortran-with-c

 Since Fortran 2003 (ISO/IEC 1539-1:2004(E)) there is a
-standardized way to generate procedure and derived-type declarations and global variables which are interoperable with C (ISO/IEC 9899:1999).
-The ``bind(C)`` attribute has been added to inform the compiler that a symbol shall be interoperable with C;
+standardized way to generate procedure and derived-type declarations and global variables that are interoperable with C (ISO/IEC 9899:1999).
+The ``BIND(C)`` attribute has been added to inform the compiler that a symbol shall be interoperable with C;
 also, some constraints are added.
 Note, however, that not all C features have a Fortran equivalent or vice versa.
 For instance,